MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v15.md

 1. Backup your databases.

+2. Run the [!INCLUDE[adminshell](../developer/includes/adminshell.md)] as an administrator.

-2. (Single-tenant only) Uninstall all extensions from the all tenants.
+3. (Single-tenant only) Uninstall all extensions from the all tenants.

     In this step, you uninstall the Base Application, System Application (if used), and any other extensions that are currently installed on the database.